-Table 6-14 shows the total zonal DR charge per MWh of real-time load and exports in the first nine months of 2018.
-On a dollar per MWh basis, real-time load and exports in ComEd paid the highest charges for economic demand response in the first nine months of 2018.
+Table 6-14 shows the total zonal DR charge per MWh of real-time load and exports in 2018.
+On a dollar per MWh basis, real-time load and exports in ComEd paid the highest charges for economic demand response in 2018.
 The highest average zonal monthly per MWh charges for economic demand response occurred in January, when ComEd, DEOK and EKPC paid an average of \$0.014/MWh.

-Table 6-14 Zonal DR charge per MWh of load and exports: January through September, 2018
+Table 6-14 Zonal DR charge per MWh of load and exports: 2018